 Price: Toggl Plan’s tool and mobile app are free for soloe users, which makes it great for freelancers and consultants that don’t want any additional costs.
 Team plans start at $8/month per user, and includes access to all premium features.

-You can look at the Toggl as a software timesheet.
+You can look at the Toggl as an online timesheet.
 It’s an ideal way to track time spent on projects.
 In combination to before mentioned tool makes a powerful asset to estimate certain task’s duration.
 At the core of an effective time management lies the knowledge of time spent on each and every task.

 Now you can combine those two and create perfectly timeboxed projects and carry on into the prosperous future.